OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 ## Summary

-[OAuth2.0](https://oauth.net/2/) is an authorization delegation framework used in web-enabled applications and APIs it will be referred to as OAuth.
+[OAuth2.0](https://oauth.net/2/) is an authorization delegation framework used in web-enabled applications and APIs.
+Throughout this document it will be referred to as OAuth.

-It enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.
+OAuth enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.

-Authorization information is typically being proofed using an access token that if presented to a service should tell the service which access rights may be assigned to the request.
-Access token may be opaque tokens but very often they are JWTs, therefore the JWT checks in [Testing JSON Web Tokens](../06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md) also apply to the Testing for OAuth weaknesses chapter.
-The usage of Bearer Token with OAuth is described in rfc6750.
+Authorization information is typically proofed using an access token that, if presented to a service, should tell the service which access rights may be assigned to the request.
+Access tokens may be opaque tokens called bearer tokens, but very often they are JSON Web Tokens (JWT).
+The JWT checks in [Testing JSON Web Tokens](../06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md) are also relevant to testing for OAuth weaknesses.
+The usage of bearer tokens with OAuth is described in [RFC6750](https://datatracker.ietf.org/doc/html/rfc6750).

-OAuth itself can be used for authentication, but it is generally not recommended implementing your own way of doing so.
+OAuth itself can be used for authentication, but implementing your own authentication is generally unwise.
 Instead, authentication should be implemented with the OpenID Connect standard.

-Since OAuth's responsibility is it to delegate access rights across several services, successful attacks may lead to account takeover, unauthorized resource access and the elevation of privileges.
+Since OAuth's responsibility is it to delegate access rights across several services, successful attacks may lead to account takeover, unauthorized resource access, and the elevation of privileges in regards to those services.

+There are five different roles that are part of an OAuth exchange.
+In no particular order:

+1. Resource Owner: the entity who grants access to a resource.
+2. User Agent: the browser or native app.
+3. Client: the application that is requesting access to a resource on behalf of the Resource Owner.
+4. Authorization Server: the server that holds authorization information and grants the access.
+5. Resource Server: the application that serves the content accessed by the client.

+Clients may be confidential or public.

+Confidential clients are typically applications with server-side code that are able to prevent anyone from accessing the secret.

+Public clients, in contrast, are unable to prevent access to the secret.
+An example of a public client would be a single-page application that has all the code present on the user agent.

 ## Test Objectives

-- Are the clients confidential or public
-- Determine which OAuth flow is used
+Determine if deprecated or vulnerable OAuth methods are in use.

 ## How to Test

+To test OAuth, two things must first be accomplished:

+- Assess whether the clients are confidential or public.
+- Determine which OAuth flow is used.

 ### Overview

-OAuth has five different roles that are part of an OAuth exchange.

-- Resource Owner, the entity who grants access to a resource
-- User Agent, browser, native app
-- Client, the application which requests access to a resource on behalf of the Resource Owner
-- Authorization Server, a server which holds authorization information and grants the access
-- Resource Server, an application that serves content accessed by the client

-Based on the applications ability to keep a secret in secret it separates clients into two distinct types:

-- Confidential
-- Public

-Confidential Clients are typically applications with server side code that are able to prevent anyone from accessing the secret.
-Public Clients in contrast are unable to keep the secret in secret.
-An example for a Public Client would be an SPA which has all the code present on the User Agent

-In order to understand the attack surface better it is crucial to determine which OAuth Grant Type is used for the application you are testing against.
+In order to better understand the attack surface, it is crucial to determine which OAuth grant type is used for the application you are testing.
+The grant type determines the method by which the the application receives an access token.

-These are the most common OAuth Grant Types:
+These are the most common OAuth grant types:

-- Authorization Code, commonly used with confidential client
+- Authorization Code: commonly used with confidential clients.
-- Proof Key for Code Exchange (PKCE), commonly used with public clients in conjunction with Authorization Code
+- Proof Key for Code Exchange (PKCE): commonly used with public clients in conjunction with Authorization Code.
 - Consent, Required for the approval of third party clients
-- Client Credentials, used for machine to machine communication
+- Client Credentials: used for machine to machine communication
-- Device Code, used for devices with limited input capabilities
+- Device Code: used for devices with limited input capabilities

-### Testing for improper Grant Type
+### Testing for Deprecated Grant Type

-Depending on the architecture of the application, different grant types should be used.

-The following list shows two [OAuth Grant Types](https://oauth.net/2/grant-types/) that are still part of the OAuth 2.0 but are kept only to allow migration to newer Grant Types.
+The following two [OAuth grant types](https://oauth.net/2/grant-types/) are still part of the OAuth 2.0 specification, but are kept only to allow migration to newer grant types.

 They are deprecated in [OAuth 2.1](https://oauth.net/2.1/) for security reasons.

-- [Resource Owner Password Credentials Grant](https://www.youtube.com/watch?v=qMtYaDmhnHU) (ROPC) is deprecated and should only be used for migration purposes.
+- [Resource Owner Password Credential (ROPC)](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.3) grant: a long-lived token method used between trusted resource owner and client, now deprecated.
+This should only be used for migration purposes.
-- [Implicit Flow](https://oauth.net/2/grant-types/implicit/) was designed to work around the lack of cross site request possibilities in browsers which is now solved with CORS.
+- [Implicit Flow](https://oauth.net/2/grant-types/implicit/): designed to work around the lack of cross-site request possibilities in browsers.
+This issue is now solved with Cross-Origin Resource Sharing (CORS).

-#### How to test

-For public clients it is generally possible to identify the grant type in the request to the token endpoint.
+For public clients, it is generally possible to identify the grant type in the request to the token endpoint.
 It is indicated in the token exchange with the parameter `grant_type`.

-The Following example shows the Authorization Code Grant + PKCE which can be identified by the `code_verifier` parameter.
+The following example shows the Authorization Code grant with PKCE.

 ```http
 POST /oauth/token HTTP/1.1